Resources & Tools for Upper-Year Students

 The Faith & Spiritual Life Centre is a unit within the Division of Student Affairs that offers multi-faith, non-judgmental support for religious, spiritual, personal, and financial problems, concerns or crises.
 They advocate for and provide dedicate spaces, help you navigate religious accommodations, organize community events, and much more.

 The QUIC is a support for Queen’s students, staff and faculty in building diverse and inclusive communities of domestic and international students and staff alike.
-They provide programing and transition support, and individuals can come in to study, eat lunch, and use the lounge.
+They provide programming and transition support, and individuals can come in to study, eat lunch, and use the lounge.
 Check out events at the QUIC.

 Queen's Student Accessibility Services (QSAS) is a support for students with disabilities and for individualized short- or long-term accommodations